(c) Connecticut Explored Inc. SPRING 2005

 The Museum of Connecticut History looks forward to updating the list and posting online all drawings, full texts, new photos and even motion graphics of select collected inventions in operation.
 For more information on the Museum of Connecticut History , see page 54.

-Read more about Connecticut industrial history and innovation with
+Read more about Connecticut industrial history and innovation on our TOPICS page

 The Connecticut Brand Collection